 But one of the questions that you should be asking yourself is, who is at fault?
 The answer to this question might prompt you to file a wrongful death lawsuit.
 Per North Carolina's general statutes, wrongful deaths happen when the person's death was caused by the fault or neglect of another or a wrongful act.
 If the injured person had lived through the situation, they would have been entitled to pursue an action for damages.
 A personal representative is eligible to make a claim for damages that the deceased would have otherwise pursued if they had lived.

 One of the most important things to keep in mind as you contemplate filing a wrongful death case in Asheville, North Carolina is the statute of limitations.
 Much like other states, North Carolina has a time limit under which you must file your personal injury lawsuit including wrongful death claims.
 If you fail to bring a lawsuit within this period of time, your case will be dismissed.

-For other negligence claims such as car accidents, there is a three year statute of limitations in North Carolina but this statute of limitations is reduced for a claim of wrongful death in North Carolina to two years.
+For other negligence claims such as car accidents, there is a three year statute of limitations in North Carolina but this statute of limitations is reduced for a claim of wrongful death in North Carolina to three years.
 It's also important to recognize that only certain individuals can file a wrongful death case in court.

 Per North Carolina law, the personal representative of the estate is the individual who must initiate the wrongful death claim in court with the help of an Asheville wrongful death lawyer.
 If your loved one passed away and had a will on file, the personal representative might have been named in the will.
 If there was no will for the deceased party or if the individual listed in the estate plan chooses not to serve, the court is responsible for appointing a personal representative.
 The personal representative along with the assistance of an Asheville wrongful death attorney will bring the claim on behalf of the loved one's estate.
 In many cases, an adult child, a parent or a surviving spouse will have been named as personal representative.